 Fencing/Barriers: There are many different types of fencing available.
 The most robust is steel palisade.
 Euroguard fencing is also a strong barrier.
 Wooden close-board fencing generally looks better but is more vulnerable to damage and vandalism.
 The local Planning Authority should be consulted on this type of fencing before going ahead with construction.
 A secured height barrier will restrict access to vehicles over 1.8m high and care should always be taken to ensure barriers are secured as intended.
 Using wooden / metal / concrete posts will deter informal access but will not be sufficient to deter those more intent on gaining access.

 FAQs to deal with incursions on private land

-Travellers are coming onto my property, what can I do to stop them?
+People are coming onto my property with the intention of setting up camp, what can I do to stop them?

 Unfortunately there is little you can do to stop them coming onto your land unless you can obstruct the entry point.
 Applying the counter measures outlined above will help deter future incursions.